graphiti-api/graphiti/_entries/the_basics.md

 ###### Remember Your Serializers!
   <div class='note-content'>
-  This documentation assumes you're roughly familiar with [active_model_serializers](https://github.com/rails-api/active_model_serializers).
-Note the above code would not output jsonapi unless an `EmployeeSerializer` is defined.
+  This documentation assumes you're roughly familiar with [jsonapi-rb](http://jsonapi-rb.org).
+Note the above code would not output jsonapi unless a `SerializableEmployee` is defined.
+By convention, we would put this in `app/resources/serializable_employee.rb`.
   </div>
 </div>
 <div style="height: 8rem;" />